Bayesian optimization of non-classical optomechanical correlations: Optimization results

 \figref{fig:detuning_pulses} shows the time-dependent profiles of the optimal $\couplingtd$, $\measfunctd$ and $\detunetd$.
-The plots give a representation of the average pulse (see figure caption for definition).
-There is actually a wide variety of pulse profiles that produce high squeezing, which is explained in~\secref{sec:local_traps}.
-The average pulses give an indication of common features.
-For the driving pulse we see a stronger coupling initially, with a peak before the middle, then tailing off towards the end.
-For the measurement function we see this starts around zero, increasing up to a peak after the middle, and then tailing off partially.
-The detuning functions have much greater variation, but typically start below the blue sideband $-\mechfreq$, rising to above $-\mechfreq$ in the middle, and finishing around $-\mechfreq$.
+The plots show representations of the individual pulses that gave rise to the 50 highest squeezing results and the average pulse temporal profiles for coupling strength, measurement and detuning.
+All the profile sets included in the averages produced squeezing within $0.05~\decibel$ of the highest $\gensqz$ value found.
+The average pulse itself produces squeezing within $0.01~\decibel$ of the highest value.
+The similarity between profiles of the optimized pulses hints at the existence of a uniquely optimal solution, which may be accessible analytically.

+The profiles exhibit distinct features, with the coupling strength $\couplingtd$ rising from zero to an early peak, then tailing off linearly to an abrupt finish at half maximum amplitude.
+The measurement function $\measfunctd$ rises at first exponentially, then more gently, to a late peak, dropping to near zero by the end.
+The detuning $\detunetd$ starts at its lower bound, then from the second timeslot, rises to towards its upper bound (where it ends), but with a dip that corresponds to the peak in $\measfunctd$.
+Functions with these features could be used in experimental attempts without necessarily the need for automated optimization within the experiment.

 The particular result for the detuning temporal profile is interesting, as most analytical studies have assumed fixed detuning at the blue sideband for driving two-mode squeezing.
-Possibly, the time-dependent detuning helps counteracting the noise, and hence leads to greater squeezing.
+Possibly, the time-dependent detuning frequency helps counteract the noise, and hence leads to greater squeezing.
 Some evidence for this is observed when setting the mechanical oscillator frequency much greater than the optical damping ($\mechfreq = 50 \optdamp$).
-The optimised time-dependent profile for the detuning $\detunetd$ is then at the blue sideband when the coupling is at its strongest.
+The optimized time-dependent profile for the detuning $\detunetd$ is then at the blue sideband when the coupling is at its strongest.